molepigeon/think-2406-lab/1_getting_started/1_cluster.md

 `kubectl` is the command-line tool for administering Kubernetes clusters.
 In this lab, you will be using `kubectl` to control the cluster that you were assigned in the _Getting Started_ section.
 If you haven't had a cluster assigned to you, go back and complete that section now.

 You must download a configuration file to allow `kubectl` to control your cluster.
+Switch to the `IBM CSS` tab on your lab machine to access your lab VM, and then open _Terminal Emulator_ and enter the following commands:

 1. Log in to IBM Cloud.
 When prompted to select an account, choose the one called **IBM**.